Judy Cheeks

-Judy Cheeks (born February 13, 1954) is an American singer and actress.
+Judy Cheeks (born February 13, 1954) is an American singer.
 In the 1970s and 1980s, she recorded as a soul and R&B singer, before releasing more dance-oriented music in the 1990s.
 Cheeks performed with Ike & Tina Turner as an Ikette.
 She also worked as a backing vocalist for various artists such as Stevie Wonder, Donna Summer, Amanda Lear, and David Knopfler.

 Life and career

 Early life

-Cheeks was born in Miami, Florida on February 13 1954.
-She is the daughter of gospel singer Rev. Julius Cheeks.
+Cheeks was born in Miami, Florida on February 13, 1954.
+She is the daughter of gospel singer, Rev. Julius Cheeks.